Leave your larger purchases for someone it might make a difference for. Oh, and Merry Christmas!

 Later I got to thinking about the tourists.
 Do they shop at Bloomingdale’s?
 And how do you shop like a New Yorker?
 The shops in Nolita and Soho are chock full of tourists but these tourists are European.
 The American tourists tend towards stores like Bloomingdale’s and Century 21.
 For what it’s worth real New Yorkers know about sample sales, designer specials and retail timing.
 They wait for the Barney’s Warehouse Sale, know to buy discount sunglasses at Loehman’s and get to Bloomingdale’s on the first day of their shoe sale.
 Real New York City shoppers know that Daffy’s carries Malia Mills swimwear and to avoid Prince Street on Saturdays.
 Brilliantly, they only partake in chaotic shopping trips – Macy’s (god help your brave soul), H&M, Urban Outfitters – when it’s raining and smartly buy their socks at Uniqlo.
 An entire book could be dedicated to these tips, so what should the newbie tourist do to shop like a New Yorker?

 Real New York City shopping mavens get the sales and shopping secrets lightning fast via none other than America’s blabbermouth bluebird… Twitter.
 They follow their favorite stores, sites and designer’s Tweets putting them constantly in the know.
 Now there is something anyone can do.
-Daffy’s practical approach Tweets where their trucks are going and twitter birdwhen, so customers can be the first to score discounted merchandise.
+Daffy’s practical approach Tweets where their trucks are going and when, so customers can be the first to score discounted merchandise.

 There are in fact many ways to shop using social media, and our good friends at Mashable, of course, have them in list format.
 The cathttps://thestylishcity.com/www.mashable.comch, people need to know about these social media shopping strategies and use them.
 So while there may be great find, the number of people finding it depends on the number of users.
 Twitter, on the other hand, allows you to control the information you want by following only the stores or websites you are interested in and/or rely on.
 For instance, you love sample sales and witty articles, so you follow The Vogue City on Twitter.
 You’re stuck in 2007, then follow American Apparel on Twitter.
 A tourist can do the same allowing them to fake it and shop like a New Yorker.
 Just make sure you remove your scrunchie.
 The 80’s may be back, but the scrunchie will forever remain the proverbial dead give away.